nanlabs/devops-reference/examples/docker/airflow-spark/README.md

 # Docker Airflow Spark Example

+> NOTE: This example was moved from [github.com/julianpalmerio/docker-airflow-spark](https://github.com/julianpalmerio/docker-airflow-spark).

 This project aims to allow you to build a local airflow and spark environment for testing and development.

 This project is not ready for a production environment.